TheRoddyWMS/Roddy-Default-Plugin/README.md

 * 1.2.2-5

   - Turn off debugging options when sourcing environment files.
 This allows using environment scripts that fail because of `set -u`).
-  - Refactored lockfile code in `wrapInScript.sh`
+  - Refactored lockfile code in `wrapInScript.sh`.
   - Report if user is not member of `outputFileGroup`.
   - Allow defining environment scripts outside the plugin `resources/` directory.